poolup-devs/poolup_backend/README.md

 **return value**

-201 status if successful, 500 error if failure such as if the ride is already "archived"
+201 status if successful, 500 error if failure such as if unsuccessful

 ---